Notes On… Comparison in Healing

 Try things on.

+Feel how they sit in your bones.
 Check for tightness around the chest, or stiffness in the soul.
+You don’t have to buy everything you see others wearing.

 Comparison says: They’ve figured it out.
 I should be there by now.